whitneyburton/portfolios/students/1806-front/alexander-ela/20180801-alexander-ela-m1.md

 * [Original Assignment](http://frontend.turing.io/projects/linked-list.html)
 * [Evaluation](https://github.com/turingschool/front-end-submissions-public/blob/master/1806/mod-1/linked-list/alexander-alexander.md)

+Build a website that allows users to enter a website title and URL and posts submissions to a separate section.
 In it’s simplest form, the application should have the following:

 * Two input fields
 * One for the title of the bookmark